Vaishnavi6699/IPL-SCORE-PREDICTION-LIVE-WEATHER-INTEGRATION/README.md

 npm start
 Make sure the backend is running on localhost:5000 and frontend on localhost:3000.

-🛠️ Future Improvements
+FUTURE SCOPE

-🏟️ Stadium-based historical pitch analysis
+ Stadium-based historical pitch analysis

-📲 Deploy as mobile app using React Native
+ Deploy as mobile app using React Native

-🤖 Compare other ML models (Random Forest, XGBoost)
+ Compare other ML models (Random Forest, XGBoost)

-🌍 Add map-based team selection & location detection
+ Add map-based team selection & location detection